+The Creston Valley is in the traditional unceeded territory of the Yaqan Nukiy people, of the Ktunaxa Nation.
 The Creston Valley is located in southeastern British-Columbia.
 It stretches from Kootenay Lake to the USA border and is flanked in the East and West by the Purcell and Selkirk Mountain Ranges, respectively.
 Harbouring a number of species at risk, the valley holds important winter habitats in the wetlands and crucial travel corridors for elk, moose and grizzly bears.

 Read the final report of the Creston Valley Green Map Project.

 Read more on our blog:

 - What is a Green Map?,

 - Open the Green Map and explore the layers yourself!

 Select the layers list in the right-hand corner.

 Click the boxes to turn on/off the different data layers.

 Thanks to Yann Troutet and the Selkirk Geospatial Research Centre for collaborating on this project.